Don’t force it, get a bigger hammerArthur Bloch

 - The Grip: For the reasons stated in No.1 above, one grip style does not fit all; There is a handle shape with dimensions that best fits your body, the way you work, and the type of work you do.

 - The Knuckles: The human body operates a hammer or gennou most effectively when the plane of the head’s striking face at the instant of impact is oriented in line with the surface of the finger knuckles, particularly the pinkie finger, of the hand holding the hammer.

-- Head Angle: When swinging a hammer, the hand naturally moves ahead of the hammer’s striking face.
+- Head Angle: When swinging a hammer, the arc of the hand naturally moves ahead of the hammer’s striking face.
 Therefore, instead of being in line with the arc of the swing, the head’s centerline will typically end up cocked out and away from the arc of the swing, assuming the handle is straight and hung (installed) with its centerline perpendicular to the head’s centerline.
 As a result:

 - The hammer’s face is unlikely to strike the nail or chisel squarely;